TheStig294/100-more-randomats-pack-2/README.md

 _This is the second of my 4 randomat packs.
-These randomats require "Custom Roles for TTT", a mod that adds new roles like the 'Jester'._
+These randomats require "Custom Roles for TTT", a mod that adds new roles like the 'Jester'._\
+_Some extra randomats will activate if have other mods installed, linked below those randomats' descriptions_

 # Settings/Options